Table of Contents

 - Knee or hip joint operation: two to five weeks

-- Blood clot from deep vein thrombosis or pulmonary embolism: around three months
+- A blood clot from deep vein thrombosis or pulmonary embolism: 3 months or longer

 - Heart problems from atrial fibrillation or a heart attack: longer than three months and possibly for life